Malda Town railway station: Malda railway division

+Diesel Loco Shed, Malda Town

+Malda Diesel Shed was established in 1984.
+This loco shed comes under the jurisdiction of the Northeast Frontier Railway zone, even though Malda Town comes under the Eastern Railway zone.

 Amenities

 The major facilities available are Waiting rooms, retiring rooms, computerised reservation facility, Reservation Counter, Vehicle parking etc. The vehicles are allowed to enter the station premises.
 There are vegetarian and non-vegetarian refreshment rooms, tea stalls, book stalls, post and telegraphic office and Government Railway Police (G.R.P.) office.
 Automatic ticket vending machines are installed to reduce the queue for train tickets on the station.
+This station is being redeveloped under the Amrit Bharat Station Scheme.

 Platforms

 There are seven platforms in Malda Town railway station.
 The platforms are interconnected with three foot overbridges.
 Escalators are installed at each of the platforms.
-There are twenty-five lines of which 7 are along platforms are rest are loops.
+There are twenty-five lines of which 7 are along platforms, whereas the rest are loop lines.

 Tourism

-The ruins of the historic cities of Gauda and Pandua are approachable from Malda Town railway station.
+The ruins of the historic cities of Gour & Pandua can be visited from the proximity of Malda Town railway station.